 Bungie’s Halo best combine visual and audio cues for reactive feedback.
 All enemy types emit unique sounds when killed and display distinct visuals when shot.
 For a decade, the Halo franchise used these cues instead of hitmarkers.

 When you shoot a grunt in the head, they collapse and their head pops.
 When you shoot a spartan, their shields sparkle, pop and then bleed when you shoot armour.
 When you shoot a hunter, they bleed orange and let out a huge groan when defeated.
-It’s a difficult sensation to put into words, but your bullets felt powerful.
+It’s a difficult sensation to put into words, but your bullets feel powerful.
 Halo’s reactive feedback propelled the series for a decade.

 After Bungie left the Halo franchise behind, 343 Industries struggled to recreate that Halo feeling.
 However, the multiplayer’s reactive feedback works as well, if not better, than previous installments.
 Spartan shields sparkle, heads pop and blood splatters all the while hitmarkers confirm the landed shot.
 Halo 5: Guardian’s multiplayer, for all its flaws, understands the sensory experience of reactive feedback.